jcaillon/valet/tests.d/0001-core-functions/results.approved.md

 → invoke5 false 0 false inputStreamValue fakeexec2 --std-in --error
 Invoke function ended with exit code ⌈1⌉. stdout from file:
-⌈▶ called fakeexec2
+⌈▶ called fakeexec2 --std-in --error
-Input stream was:
+▶ fakeexec2 input stream was:
----
-inputStreamValue
----
-Arguments were:
---std-in --error⌉
+⌈inputStreamValue⌉⌉
 stderr from file:
 ⌈This is an error output from fakeexec2 returning 1 from fakeexec2⌉